The Residency Program at University of Maryland Medical Center Midtown Campus

 Baltimore is the home of the Baltimore Ravens football team and the Baltimore Orioles baseball team.
 Both teams have fielded champions in recent years and play their home games in some of the finest sports complexes the major leagues have to offer.
 Baltimore is also just a short drive from the many cultural and recreational activities Washington, D.C has to offer.

-University of Maryland Medical Center Midtown Campus is located in the Baltimore’s Midtown section of the city, minutes from the city’s Antique Row shopping district, Walters Art Gallery, Meyerhoff Symphony Hall, Maryland Institute College of Art, and Lyric Opera House.
+University of Maryland Medical Center Midtown Campus is located in the Baltimore’s Midtown section of the city, adjacent to the Mt.
+Vernon and Bolton Hill neighborhoods.
+It is minutes from the city’s Antique Row shopping district, Walters Art Gallery, Meyerhoff Symphony Hall, Maryland Institute College of Art, and Lyric Opera House.
 As the northern anchor of the city’s West Side Renaissance Program, the hospital is one of the main beneficiaries of a number of private and public investment projects taking place in the neighborhood.